hafidhsajid/algorith-js/README.md

-# Algorithm and structure using Javascript
+# Algorithm and data structure using Javascript